 Any shopper who is interested in a pure flat TV will no doubt face the question.
-The question will be more prominent when LCD TV s become cheaper in larger than 40" sizes.
-LCD TV s have been seen at 80" and above but they are not common or as affordable as large sized plasmas.
-At the 40" size is where the current LCD and Plasma TV contest is being played out.
+The question will be more prominent when LCD TV s and LED TV s become cheaper in larger sizes.
+LCD TV s have been seen at 100"+ and above but they are not common or as affordable.

 So, is an LCD TV better than a Plasma TV?

 The short answer is that it depends.
 Lets assume that we compare an LCD TV with an equally sized Plasma TV.
+Also, assume anything that applies to an LCD applies to an LED, unles specified otherwise.
 First we can compare the main qualities a TV shopper seeks before a purchase:

 Category 1: Contrast